slick/slick.github.com/docs/third-party-slick-3.md

 - [Essential Slick](http://underscore.io/books/essential-slick/) - book designed to help developers become productive with Slick quickly.

+## Courses

+- [Scalanator](https://www.scalanator.io/courses) is a new browser-based training service.
+It contains a free introduction to Slick.
+N.b. the course and service are under development by the Scalanator team.

+- [Essential Slick](http://underscore.io/training/courses/essential-slick/) is a commercial training course.
+The course description page contains a free recording created for the hands-on workshop held at Scala Exchange in 2015.

 ## Articles

 - [Common Model Fields With Slick 3 (Part I)](http://gavinschulz.com/posts/2016-01-30-common-model-fields-with-slick-3-part-i.html).